AbtinMogharabin/MakeMe-BNN/README.md

 ## 1.1.
 Paper summary

-The ABNN approach starts with a pre-trained DNN and transforms it into a Bayesian Neural Network (BNN) by introducing Bayesian Normalization Layers (BNLs) to the existing normalization layers (like batch or layer normalization).
-This transformation involves adding Gaussian noise to the normalization process, thereby incorporating uncertainty into the model's predictions without extensive retraining.
+The ABNN approach starts with a pre-trained DNN.
+It transforms it into a Bayesian Neural Network (BNN) by introducing Bayesian Normalization Layers (BNLs) to the existing normalization layers (like batch or layer normalization).
+This transformation involves adding Gaussian noise to the normalization process, thereby incorporating uncertmodelsnto the model's predictions without extensive retraining.
 The process is designed to be computationally efficient, requiring only minimal additional training (fine-tuning) to adjust the new layers, making it feasible to implement on existing models without significant computational overhead.

 <div align="center">
     <img src="Images/Approach-Illustration.png" alt="Image" width="800" height="300">